 Moving to France

-Many expats dream of moving to France, enticed by visions of long country lunches, people-watching from cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of Parisian art and couture.
+Many expats dream of moving to France, enticed by visions of long restaurant lunches, people-watching at Parisian cafés, strolls in lavender-scented Provence, sunbathing on the beaches of Nice and being immersed in the cultural riches of art and haute couture.

 However, living in France may not be the proverbial walk in the park that many imagine.
 The country prides itself on its distinct culture and language, and many expats initially struggle to find their niche and adapt to the social rules governing daily life.